From REST to MCP: An Empirical Study of API Wrapping and Automated Server Generation for LLM Agents: OpenAPI-to-MCP Generation Framework

-\underline{\textbf{Step 3}}: \textbf{Authentication analysis and .env generation.} Declared security schemes (e.g., API key, HTTP Basic, Bearer token, OAuth2) are parsed and mapped to environment variables.
-AutoMCP generates a template \texttt{.env} file in the output directory, providing placeholders for all required tokens, secrets, and credentials.
-If an OAuth2 flow is detected, AutoMCP additionally emits a Flask-based \texttt{oauth\_login\_server.py}, which handles the login and callback steps, retrieves access tokens, and writes them into the \texttt{.env} file.
+\underline{\textbf{Step C}}: \textbf{Authentication analysis and \texttt{.env} generation.} Declared security schemes (e.g., API key, HTTP Basic, Bearer token, OAuth2) are parsed and mapped to environment variables.
+AutoMCP-Baseline generates a template \texttt{.env} file in the output directory, providing placeholders for all required tokens, secrets, and credentials.
+If an OAuth2 flow is detected, AutoMCP-Baseline additionally emits a Flask-based \texttt{oauth\_login\_server.py}, which handles the login and callback steps, retrieves access tokens, and writes them into the \texttt{.env} file.

-\underline{\textbf{Step 4}}: \textbf{Stub generation and handler synthesis.} Every endpoint is compiled into a Python handler function decorated with \texttt{@mcp.tool(...)}, conforming to Anthropic's MCP runtime conventions.
+\underline{\textbf{Step D}}: \textbf{Stub generation and handler synthesis.} Every endpoint is compiled into a Python handler function decorated with \texttt{@mcp.tool(...)}, conforming to the MCP runtime conventions.
 Handlers validate input, inject authentication headers or query parameters, construct and dispatch HTTP requests using \texttt{requests}, and return the parsed response or raw fallback.
-When the \texttt{EXTRA\_HEADERS} environment variable is set, AutoMCP automatically injects logic to parse a JSON string from the environment and merge it into all HTTP requests, enabling API-specific header customizations.
+When the \texttt{EXTRA\_HEADERS} environment variable is set, AutoMCP-Baseline automatically injects logic to parse a JSON string from the environment and merge it into all HTTP requests, enabling API-specific header customisations.